 William Morris is probably one the best known designer/artist/innovators of his time and is mainly associated with the Arts and Crafts Movement, a group that formed as a direct reaction against the poor quality of design during the Industrial Revolution.
 The members believed that the growth of industry had destroyed traditional skills and removed the pride that a craftsperson could find in his work.
 They formed themselves into crafts guilds, based on medieval examples and drew inspiration from nature in order to encourage high standards of design as well as provide a supportive working environment.
-This bird of paradise velvet quilt is reminiscent of their beautiful botanical prints and epitomises the group's philosophy throughout.
+This bird of paradise velvet quilt is a perfect example that is reminiscent of their beautiful botanical prints and epitomises the group's philosophy throughout.

 Why we love this product!

-• Traditional in design and philosophy
+- Traditional by design and philosophy

-• Sumptuous cotton velvet
+- Sumptuous cotton velvet

-• It’s a classic
+- It’s a classic

-Dimensions: 35 x 50cm
+Dimensions: 180 x 260cm